Cancel anytime

 Positioning

-Natwest Group PLC is one of the largest retail and commercial banks in the UK.
-Its competitive advantages include a strong brand reputation and a large customer base.
+Natwest Group PLC is positioned as a major retail and commercial bank in the UK.
+Its competitive advantages include a strong brand, extensive branch network, and established customer base.

 Total Addressable Market (TAM)

-The total addressable market for banking in the UK is estimated to be worth billions of pounds.
-Natwest Group PLC is positioned to capture a significant portion of this TAM through its various banking operations.
+The TAM for the UK banking sector is estimated to be in the hundreds of billions of GBP.
+Natwest is positioned to capture a significant portion of this TAM through its diverse range of financial services and market presence.
+Specific values are unavailable, but this can be correlated to the UK's GDP size and population.

 Upturn SWOT Analysis